-- 73. The evaluation design must include a discussion of the goals and objectives set forth in Section II of these STCs, and develop evaluation questions specific to the changes implemented in the Demonstration during this extension period. - a.
-The evaluation questions should include, but are not limited to: - i.
+- 88. The evaluation design must include a discussion of the goals and objectives set forth in Section II of these STCs, and develop evaluation questions specific to the changes implemented in the Demonstration during this extension period. - a) The evaluation questions should include, but are not limited to: - i.
 To what extent has the provision of continuous eligibility affected the stability and continuity of coverage and care to adults?
 How has the implementation of the Statewide Enrollment Center impacted "churning" by Demonstration participants? - ii.
 A quantitative and qualitative assessment of the effectiveness of the provider and enrollee education and outreach efforts, as well as plan oversight and compliance monitoring, in minimizing the impact of the transition of individuals living with HIV into mandatory Medicaid managed care. - iii.
-To what extent has the mandatory enrollment of individuals living with HIV into MMC impacted their perceptions of care (FFS v.
+To what extent has the mandatory enrollment of individuals living with HIV into MMC impacted their perceptions of care (fee-for-service v.
 SNP v. mainstream)? - iv.
-Has the required enrollment of individuals living with HIV into Medicaid managed care (either mainstream plans or HIV SNPs) impacted quality outcomes, which in earlier studies showed that these individuals enrolled in managed care on a voluntary basis received better quality care than in FFS? - v.
+Has the required enrollment of individuals living with HIV into Medicaid managed care (either mainstream plans or HIV SNPs) impacted quality outcomes, which in earlier studies showed that these individuals enrolled in managed care on a voluntary basis received better quality care than in fee-for-service? - v.
 An assessment of the successes and failures, along with recommendations for improvement, of the HIV SNP program. - vi.
-Has the State's H-MH Demonstration resulted in demonstrable improvements in the quality of care received by Demonstration participants? - vii.
+Has the state's H-MH Demonstration resulted in demonstrable improvements in the quality of care received by Demonstration participants? - vii.
 To what extent has the H-MH demonstration produced replicable residency program design features that enhance training in medical home concepts? - viii.
 How has the H-MH demonstration helped the selected facilities improve both their systemic and quality performance under each initiative implemented by the selected facilities? - ix.
-How have the results of the PPR demonstration program informed changes in reimbursement policies that provide incentives to help people stay out of the hospital?
+How have the results of the PPR demonstration program informed changes in reimbursement policies that provide incentives to help people stay out of the hospital? - x.

-- x.
 How has the PPR demonstration program improved quality and cost savings at selected facilities?
 To what extent are the interventions tested both replicable and sustainable? - xi.
-How has the additional funding provided under the Clinic Uncompensated Care program increased the use of patient-centered medical homes and electronic medical records? - xii.
-How the results of the family planning expansion program expanded access to family planning services among the target population?
+How has the additional funding provided under the Clinic Uncompensated Care program increased the use of patient-centered medical homes and electronic medical records?